hpyproject/hpy/docs/api.rst

   :start-after: // BEGIN: double
   :end-before: // END: double

+This shows off the other way of creating functions.

   * This example is much the same but the difference is that we use ``HPyDef_METH_IMPL`` to define a function named ``double``.